awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  A parallel query session isn't necessarily a one\-to\-one mapping with the queries performed by the database\.
 For example, suppose that your query plan has two steps that use parallel query\.
 In that case, the query involves two parallel sessions and the counters for requests attempted and requests successful are incremented by two\.

  When you experiment with parallel query by issuing `EXPLAIN` statements, expect to see increases in the counters designated as "not chosen" even though the queries aren't actually running\.
 When you work with parallel query in production, you can check if the "not chosen" counters are increasing faster than you expect\.
 At this point, you can adjust so that parallel query runs for the queries that you expect\.
-To do so, you can change your cluster settings, query mix, DB instances where parallel query is enabled, and so on\.
+To do so, you can change your cluster settings, query mix, DB instances where parallel query is turned on, and so on\.

  These counters are tracked at the DB instance level\.
 When you connect to a different endpoint, you might see different metrics because each DB instance runs its own set of parallel queries\.
 You might also see different metrics when the reader endpoint connects to a different DB instance for each session\.